Spatio-temporal modeling of urban extreme rainfall events at high resolution: Stochastic rainfall generation

 \subsection{Validation of simulated rainfall episodes at OMSEV sites}

-Rainfall simulations are performed by generating episodes of the $r$-Pareto process given the occurrence of an extreme event at a conditioning location within the OMSEV rain gauge network.
-For each observed episode, we simulate a new episode by conditioning on the same site using the same threshold and the same empirical velocity vector, which will be transformed using the estimated parameters $\widehat{\eta}_1$ and $\widehat{\eta}_2$.
-The simulated $r$-Pareto processes are then transformed back to the original rainfall scale as described in \autoref{sec:swg_model}.
-For the validation we consider the marginal distributions fitted at each site separately and for the final simulations we use the common marginal distribution fitted across all sites, as justified in \autoref{sec:egpd_omsev}.
+New rainfall simulations are obtained by generating episodes of the $r$-Pareto process fitted to OMSEV data, conditioned on the occurrence of an extreme event at a given site in the network.
+We simulate new episodes for each of the originally observed episodes.
+We condition on the same site, using the same threshold and the same empirical advection velocity vector.
+This vector is transformed using the estimated parameters $\widehat{\eta}_1$ and $\widehat{\eta}_2$.
+The simulated $r$-Pareto processes are then marginally transformed back to the original rainfall scale, as described in Section \ref{sec:swg_model}.
+For validation purposes, marginal distributions are fitted independently at each site, allowing for a site-specific assessment of the model fit.

-To validate the marginal behavior and dependence behavior of rainfall intensities, we consider the $384$ extreme episodes identified in the OMSEV dataset (see \autoref{sec:configuration_episodes}) and we generate $100$ conditional simulations for each episode.
-We compare the distribution of strictly positive rainfall values at each site observed during extreme episodes with those produced by the simulations.